mrplayzorro/AIP/README.md

 ![github-header-image (1)](https://user-images.githubusercontent.com/102983952/227266392-088e5ded-bbc6-4312-9daa-cae451488a75.png)
 # AIP Docs

-**I just want to state that I don't take any liability and responsibility of the usage of this API.**
+**I just want to state that I don't take any liability and responsibility for the usage of this API.**

-With that gone out of the way, **this API has no limits and will be up if 000webhost is up.** *You can see the API for yourself [here](https://carlbot-61041ca.000webhostapp.com/index.php)*
+With that going out of the way, **this API has no limits and will be up if 000webhost is up.** *You can see the API for yourself [here](https://carlbot-61041ca.000webhostapp.com/index2.php)*

 No headers, it's formatted to run on **most** programming languages and doesn't need to be decoded from JSON.